3022249729/Discord-TTS-Bot/README.md

 # RenoTTS
 A Discord bot writen in Python that plays Text-To-Speech/TTS audio in a voice channel.
 Supports per-server settings like custom prefix as well as the language for TTS files.
+Supported languages: Chinese Mandarin, English, French, Portuguese, Spanish.

 ## Installation
 ### Step 1: Install Python